whitneyburton/portfolios/students/1608-back/matt-demarteau/20170111-matt-demarteau-M3.md

 ## Areas of Emphasis

-I came into this Module after having a hard time with my process in the previous module.
-I was falling behind because I was not as fast at some of the setup work as my peers were.
-During the evaluations, I was failing to finish the work eventhough I knew the material.
-I really tried to work personally on my process this module to gain speed in accomplishing some of task faster.
+I came into this Module from the previous module after having a hard time with my process.
+I was falling behind because I could not complete the setup work for projects as fast as my peers.
+During the evaluations, I was failing to finish the work even though I knew the material.
+I really tried to work personally on my process this module to gain speed in completing the project tasks faster.

 ## Rubric Scores